sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/4-The-Algorithm-Design-Manual-Skiena/5-Divide-and-Conquer/5-Data-parallelism.md

 Here breaking down a problem so it can be solved by multiple computers/processors and combining the outputs is essential.

+## Parallelism and DnC
+Since each input is solved in isolation, it's possible to employ multiple processors to make the work happen faster.

 ## Principle of parallel algorithms
 We distribute the problem into parts, solve them and recombine.
 Each step has a cost.
 If the sum this is lower than sequential algorithm, significantly, then use parallel algorithms.